MicrosoftDocs/dataexplorer-docs/data-explorer/start-for-free.md

 ---
-title: Start using Azure Data Explorer for free.
+title: Start for free using Azure Data Explorer.
-description: This topic shows you how to get started with a Azure Data Explorer cluster.
+description: This article shows you how to get started with a free Azure Data Explorer cluster.
 author: orspod
 ms.author: orspodek
 ms.reviewer: avnera